lastguemamusa01/grokking-low-level-design/OOPBasic/src/main/meetingScheduler/README.md

 ![alt text](image-4.png)

+R3: If not reserved already, each meeting room should have the ability to be booked, along with setting an interval, a start time, and an end time for the meeting.

 Calendar

 The Calendar class keeps track of all the meetings that are scheduled or being held.

 ![alt text](image-5.png)

+R6: Each user should have access to a calendar that can be used to track the date and time, as well as to schedule or cancel meetings.

 Meeting scheduler